mdn/content/files/en-us/web/css/css_conditional_rules/using_feature_queries/index.md

 ### Browser support test

-In this example, we check if the browser supports {{cssxref("system-color")}}, hiding support with `diplay: none` if the color type is not supported.
+In this example, we check if the browser supports the `AccentColor` {{cssxref("system-color")}}, hiding support with `display: none` if the color type is not supported.

 #### HTML